HarryR/TinyLisp/README.md

 ### Bugs & TODO?

-LOL!
-There are no bugs... merely features which should be taken into consideration by the user to avoid to avoid errors ;)

-On a more serious note [SafeD](http://dlang.org/safed.html) is enforced throughout the interpreter, combined with graceful failure when functions are passed `null` values, thorough unit testing and good code coverage it means that the only time the interpreter should crash if the runtime behavior causes a call chain which exceeds the process stack limit.
+[SafeD](http://dlang.org/safed.html) is enforced throughout the interpreter to prevent bugs, combined with graceful failure when functions are passed `null` values, thorough unit testing and good code coverage it means that the only time the interpreter should crash if the runtime behavior causes a call chain which exceeds the process stack limit.

  * `(cdr! (car (env)) (env))` = segfault during `Obj.toString()` and `equal()` because recursive references aren't taken into consideration.
  * Useful standard library or libraries
+ * Closures
+ * Quasiquote, slicing, e.g. backtick, comma and `,@` operators
  * More interesting examples
  * Ad-hoc evaluation (interpret data as code, like `eval`)
- * Unit testing framework
  * Useful syntax and parsing errors

 ## Syntax Conventions